andrewni420/The-Polaris-Express/README.md

 -	Move towards rotating cube “stars” to animate them towards your next destination
 -	Placeholder functionality: Press “F” key to remove health points and “G” key to gain health points (eventually health will interact with enemies and combat system)
 -	Collide with the tan cube to win
+-	Collect the dagger (cylinder) to deal damage.
+Collect the metal (stationary cube) and press E to craft a sword for OHKO

 *LINKS*